-Customer Account – The unique log in for an individual, business or organisation to the Platform, which may be made up of one or more Users.
+Customer Account – An account on the Platform for a Regular Organisation or a Management Portal Sub Organisation, which may be made up of one or more Users.

-Data Inputs – This means any data that is input into the Platform by your Users for the Purpose.
+Data Inputs – This means any data that is input into the Platform for the Purpose.
 This will include, but not limited to; dates, names, phone numbers, addresses, choices, selections, images, titles, names of companies, prices, lists or options.

-Date of Agreement – The date on which the user accepts these Terms and Conditions via the check box on the Website.
+Date of Agreement – The date on which you accept these Terms and Conditions via the check box on the Website or Platform.